-Many radiology departments and patients still use cumbersome, inefficient CDs to share medical images.
-Fortunately, there is also a growing movement to promote digital alternatives.
+Most radiology departments and patients still use CDs to share medical images--in fact, you've probably used one recently enough.
+Did you know, however, that there is also a growing movement to promote digital alternatives?

 CDs became popular in the 1990s as a superior alternative to large, bulky images on film.
 They also helped empower patients, improving access to their own health images.
-Many patients, in fact, still request medical images on a CD.
+Many patients actually still request medical images on a CD.

 Several organizations and vendors are promoting more secure, digital alternatives to CDs for sharing medical images.
 In their article “Digging the Ditch,” Radiology Today looked at some of these efforts.

 The American College of Radiology (ACR)’s Informatics Commission is collaborating with the ACR Data Science Institute and the Radiological Society of North America (RSNA) to create a task force focused on the move to #DitchTheDisk.
 This task force will consider how radiologists can encourage their institutions to transition away from CDs to secure, cloud-based file sharing.

 The trade association CommonWell Health Alliance is collaborating with Carequality, an initiative of The Sequoia Project to build a common interoperability framework, to increase national health IT connectivity.

 We at Novarad are also participating in the move to eliminate CD usage with a cloud-based image and data sharing solution (CryptoChart).
 Our HIPAA-compliant solution uses a small, networked router and a compact QR code printer.
 Viewing health images requires a single, time-sensitive QR code.

 CryptoChart can be set up in minutes and requires no specialized training to use.
 If you think your workflow could benefit from QR codes instead of CD-burning, we'd encourage you to give it a try.
 (If you don't like it after the first month of use, you'll get your money back.)